Present at the Ohio STEM Innovation Summit

 Share how you inspire students with other STEM educators

-The first Ohio STEM Innovation Summit will be held on May 12, 2023 at the Hilton Columbus Downtown.
+The 2024 Ohio STEM Innovation Summit will be held on June 4, 2024 at the Greater Columbus Convention Center in the Short North Ballroom.
 The summit will showcase innovative STEM strategies from teachers and administrators across the state.

 The call for presenters for the summit is now open.
 The Ohio STEM Learning Network seeks presenters who can share insights on how to:

 - advance STEM integration in the classroom,

 - guide attendees on where to start planning high-quality STEM initiatives,